Employee Development Program

-Since its inception in 2000, the Indian River State College Employee Development Program (EDP) has expanded into a comprehensive program that coordinates developmental and training opportunities for faculty, staff, and administrators.
-The purpose of EDP is to identify, develop and provide strategies, resources, tools and offerings designed to support and increase the effectiveness of Indian River State College employees.
-EDP is located within the Office of Research and Institutional Effectiveness.
+Institutional Training and Development coordinates developmental and training opportunities for faculty, staff, and administrators.
+The purpose is to identify, develop and provide strategies, resources, tools and offerings designed to support and increase the effectiveness of Indian River State College employees.

 This series is open to all employees and highlights departments, campuses and programs.
 Formal presentations, as well as tours of buildings, are offered to keep employees informed of happenings on campus.